 As Behind the Scenes travelers explore the world with us and meet our old friends and new acquaintances, they make wonderful connections everywhere!
 The local people show touching generosity and goodwill.
 And we’re all welcomed into homes, studios, offices, markets, shops, and schools.
+Behind the Scenes Adventures has asked travelers to consider bringing things to give away for over two decades — and you all have been so generous!
 Often when we visit a school, and start talking with teachers and principals, we discover a pressing need for BTSA Help projects and/or donations of supplies.

 We have also recently partnered with the California-based Olive Seed NGO to bring books to Morocco’s remote villages in the high Atlas Mountains.
-The dynamic OliveSeed founder Barb Mackraz started Morocco Library Project (MLP) in January 2014.
+The dynamic OliveSeed founder Barb Mackraz started Morocco Library Project in January 2014.
 Libraries are primarily in Amazigh (Berber) communities in desert and mountain areas.
 Collaboration with teachers and students helps to understand the local context, and thus to curate an enjoyable collection for them.
 Working with after-school English clubs, they also co-develop project-based programs including creative writing and the collection of oral stories.
+The November 2021 Morocco BTSA travelers will bring books for two libraries.

 Scroll down for link to Olive Seed library and book projects.